 The timeline of The Container is short.
 With a run-time of only 85 minutes and taking place over the course of 36 hours, this film concentrates on the migrants’ reactions to the external situations happening outside the container.
 Creating entire imageless scenes using intense soundscapes, we watch and wait with these migrants as their emotions are captured in their eyes and in their silent trepidation.

 The Container chronicles the tragedy of 12 migrants from Eritrea, Ethiopian, Chad and Niger who all embark on the treacherous Libya-to-Italy trafficking route.
-In hopes of reaching the shores of Europe to start a new life away from poverty, away from strife - away from home, our narrative is mostly seen through the eyes of an 8 year old Eritrean girl named Faven, who is with her father, Amanuel.
+In hopes of reaching the shores of Europe to start a new life away from poverty, away from strife - away from home.
+Our narrative is mostly seen through the eyes of an 8 year old Eritrean girl named Faven, who is with her father, Amanuel.
 Sharing their journey are two Nigerian brothers, Danladi and Bitrus, both unsuccessful veterans of the trip, a mother of two, Yaya, from Chad, a pregnant couple from Nigeria, a devout Muslim, an escaped sex slave named Aamira from South Sudan and finally a mentally unstable loner named Akpan.
-As their journey continues, this group of strangers must all work together to keep quiet at security checkpoints, stay hydrated in the 115+ degree heat and take turns sharing their dreams of a new life with each other along this 15 hour trek across the arid Libyan desert.
+As their journey continues, this group of strangers must all work together to keep quiet at security checkpoints, stay hydrated in the 115+ degree heat and take turns sharing their dreams of a new life with each other along this trek across the arid Libyan desert.

 “If there must be trouble, let it be in my day, that my child may have peace…”